Important announcement about HITO fees

 What happens if a payment doesn’t go through?

-There is a dishonour fee of up to $11.50 per missed payment.
-As the payment comes out of the business account, the employer is responsible for this cost.
+There is a dishonour fee of up to $14.95 per missed payment.
+The owner of the account is responsible for the dishonour fee.

 What about trainees already signed on with HITO?